Mental Health Service: Frequently Asked Questions

 A psychiatrist is a medical doctor who has had at least four years of additional training after medical school in the field of psychiatry.
 Psychiatrists at the Mental Health Service are board certified by the American Board of Psychiatry and Neurology and are licensed by the state of Maryland.

 During the evaluation, you will be asked about your general health as well as your emotional health.
 Please be prepared to provide information about any medications (prescription, over the counter, supplements or herbal) you are taking.
 You will be asked about medical conditions, family medical and psychiatric history, and allergies.
-It is also important to let your psychiatrist know about any history of seizures, head injuries, eating disorders, and alcohol or substance use as these can impact medication.
-If at the end of the evaluation, the psychiatrist thinks medication would be beneficial, the psychiatrist will make specific recommendations, discuss possible side effects, provide instructions for taking the medication and answer any questions or discuss any concerns you may have.
+It is also important to let your clinician know about any history of seizures, head injuries, eating disorders, and alcohol or substance use as these can impact medication.
+If at the end of the evaluation, the prescriber thinks medication would be beneficial, he/she will make specific recommendations, discuss possible side effects, provide instructions for taking the medication and answer any questions or discuss any concerns you may have.
 Then a follow up appointment will be scheduled to discuss how well the medication is working and if any modifications are needed.

 If you have had prior psychiatric treatment, either outpatient or in a psychiatric hospital, it would be helpful to bring a copy of your records with you to the appointment.